Exonum takes its name from the word "Exonumia". Exonumia are items representing value that are traditionally used to engage in a diverse marketplace.

 Yes!
 Exonum was designed to handle smart-contracts.
 Just like other smart-contract platforms, Exonum-based smart contracts represent business logic that can capably add to a blockchain immediately.
 Exonum-based smart contracts also have the highest performance in terms of transaction processing, able to handle up to 3,000 transactions per second with an unprecedented 2.5 seconds of clearing time and up to 15,000 transactions per second in custom situations.

-However, our system administrators must review all smart-contracts written on Exonum before they are publicly deployed.
-We do this to guarantee memory safety and ensure your smart-contract is optimized for speed.
+However, your system administrators must review all smart-contracts written on Exonum before they are publicly deployed.
+Contracts are written in Rust and are embedded directly into the code of blockchain nodes.
+This design guarantees memory safety and ensures smart contracts are optimized for speed.

 Exonum provides an anchoring service which makes it impossible to revise the transaction history.
 The essence of the service is that a hash of the entire blockchain state is periodically included ("anchored") to the public source (Bitcoin Blockchain).
 Enclosure of a new transaction into the Bitcoin Blockchain requires payment of a fee.
 Said fee is paid in bitcoins.